A spreading to prostrate shrub to 1 metre high.

 Persoonia flowers are typically produced either solitarily, or, in a raceme-like arrangement which can grow on into a leafy shoot.
 The flower structure is very similar to genera such as Hakea and Grevillea; a perianth of 4 tepals (either sepals or petals) is at the base, 4 stamens which rise above the perianth (the anther bases can be fused to the tepals or free), surrounding one carpel (female part); almost always yellow in colour.

 This is another persoonia which is not readily cultivated.
 It would be a nice addition to any garden.
-It is likely not cultivated due to propagation challenges.
+It is likely not cultivated due to propagation challenges and its threatened status.
 It grows naturally on a sandy soil and likely requires a free-draining soil if plants can be sourced.

 Generally difficult from seed or cuttings and seed needs to be scarified and sown as soon as fresh.
 Propagation of Persoonia species is becoming more common in nurseries and working with the seeds has attracted many amateur attempts, but with large amounts of resulting frustration.